scriptingislife/becksteadn.github.io/_posts/2020-06-23-NGINX-Syslog-Graylog.md

 ## Graylog Content Pack

-Download this [content pack](https://raw.githubusercontent.com/scriptingislife/graylog-content-pack-nginx-syslog/main/content_pack.json) and upload it to Graylog by going to `System → Content Packs`.
+Download this [content pack](https://raw.githubusercontent.com/scriptingislife/graylog-content-pack-nginx-syslog/main/content_pack.json) and upload it to Graylog by going to `System → Content Packs` then install it.
 This will create the `nginx-syslog` input.
-The extractors attached to the input parse the JSON in the syslog message and also replaces the `message` field with a short readable summary.
+The extractors attached to the input parse the JSON in the syslog message and also replace the `message` field with a short readable summary.

 ## Wrap Up